The industry is brimming with immensely talented voice actors who are full of energy and unique abilities.

 - Read a personal passage, like a journal entry, to get a sense of how you sound when you’re simply being ‘you.’

-2. Learn and Try the 5 Basic Types of Characters in Voice Acting Roles
+2. Learn and Practice the 5 Basic Types of Characters in Voice Acting Roles

 While there are countless voice over roles that you can take on, learning the five basic types of character roles will help to get you off to a good start.

-Practice trying on these different character roles and recording yourself in the process too.
+Practice trying on these different character roles when you are recording yourself.
 Depending on your professional background, you may find some of these roles to be more natural for you than others.
 You’ll discover so much about your voice and your talent, as well as develop a method of acting that will help you become a better voice over performer.

 When teaching someone, for example, in a corporate training video or children’s game, the voice over best suited for this kind of project is a straightforward, educated, and instructional voice.
 The role of this particular voice talent is to teach or provide information to fulfill a specific goal or purpose.
 Anyone who has had the opportunity to run a class, guide presentations, or has managed a team will likely find this role comfortable.

 Projects requiring a more casual approach often benefit from relatable, genuine voice overs.
-These are referred to as ‘real person’ voice overs, commonly known as the ‘regular guy’ or the ‘girl next door.’
+These are referred to as ‘real person’ voice overs—think of your friendly next door neighbor, your high school art teacher, or someone you’d want to be friends with.
 This character is homegrown, sensible, and friendly, with a touch of familiarity, providing a more intimate interpretation of the script that instills trust.
 While this role may seem like it should suit everyone, it is harder than one might think to read a script and still sound like you’re having a regular conversation with a friend or loved one.
 Former radio personalities tend to need help in this area because they’ve worked for so long in an industry that’s challenged them to change the timbre of their voices to sound like an announcer (see more about the announcer below).